-This course is designed to provide the student with an in-depth exposure to the Canadian accounting environment and all elements of the theoretical framework that comprises Generally Accepted Accounting Principles (GAAP).
+This course is designed to provide students with an in-depth exposure to the Canadian accounting environment and all elements of the theoretical framework that comprises Generally Accepted Accounting Principles (GAAP).
 The student will learn to apply this accounting theory to revenue, expenses and current assets.

-P- ACCT1001 Financial Accounting Principles 2 or P- ACC2123 Financial Acctg Principles 2 or P- ACC2114 Introductory Accounting 2 or P- ACCT1007 Accounting 2 or P- BDE2110 Accounting 2 or P- ACCT1009 Financial Accounting 2 (ODE) or P- BDE2124 Financial Acct li areas of: investments, capital and intangible assets; current and long term liabilities, and Shareholders' Equity.
+P- ACCT1001 Financial Accounting Principles 2 or P- ACC2123 Financial Acctg Principles 2 or P- ACC2114 Introductory Accounting 2 or P- ACCT1007 Accounting 2 or P- BDE2110 Accounting 2 or P- ACCT1009 Financial Accounting 2 (ODE) or P- BDE2124 Financial Acct li